A Bit About the Story of Tea

 - In the early 7th century, tea was introduced to Tibet when the daughter of the celebrated heroic emperor of the Chinese Tang Dynasty, Tang Tai Zhong, married the Prince of Tibet.
 Tea became a prestigious and precious dowry in a mountainous land that had little vegetation, and eventually became an important staple in the Tibetan culture of tea, widely enjoyed as Pu’er or black tea made with yak butter, salt, and barley meal.

 - The first “Book of Tea” (or “Ch’a Ching”) was written in the Tang Dynasty in 780 CE by Lu Yu, an orphan who was eventually adopted by a Buddhist monk.
 This book became a classic throughout China, as it described the origins of tea, its methods of production, its preparation and ways of appreciation.
 During this time, tea was produced mainly in compressed “bricks”, and pieces were often used as currency, especially among those areas that were furthest from the center of the Empire, such as trade centers along the Silk Road and the Ancient Tea and Horse Caravan Road.
-Read here for more information on the ancient tea trade routes throughout Asia.
+Learn more about the ancient tea trade routes throughout Asia.

 - During the Song Dynasty (960-1279), production and preparation of all tea changed.
 The tea of Song included many loose-leaf styles (to preserve the delicate character favored by court society), as well as a new powdered form of tea.
 Further, while steaming was the primary method of processing tealeaves for centuries, the Chinese learned to process tea through roasting and crumbling by the mid-13th century.
 This became the origin of today’s loose tea.